-Past Exams Past Exams from 2000-present are available on SOA website.
+Past Exams Past Exams from Fall 2020-present are available on SOA website.

-Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.
+Updates Candidates should be sure to check for updates on the Exam Study page periodically for additional corrections or notices to the current syllabus.

 1. Topic: Investments and Asset Allocation